Diptych of Philip de Croÿ with The Virgin and Child

 The Diptych of Philip de Croÿ with The Virgin and Child consists of a pair of small oil-on-oak panels painted c.
 1460 by the Netherlandish artist Rogier van der Weyden.
 While the authorship and dating of both works are not in doubt, it is believed but not proven that they were created as wings of a devotional diptych and that at some unknown time the panels were broken apart.
 A diptych panel fitting the description of the Mary wing was described in a 1629 inventory of paintings owned by Alexandre d'Arenberg, a descendant of Philip I de Croÿ (1435–1511).
 Both have been approximately dated to 1460 and are now in Antwerp and San Marino, CA respectively.
 The reverse of de Croÿ's portrait is inscribed with the family crest and the title used by the sitter from 1454 to 1461.

-The right hand panel depicts Philip I de Croÿ, chamberlain to Philip the Good and comte de Chimay from 1472 until his death, possibly at battle, in 1482.
+The right-hand panel depicts Philip I de Croÿ, chamberlain to Philip the Good and comte de Chimay from 1472 until his death, possibly at battle, in 1482.
 De Croÿ would have been around 25 at the time of the portrait, and the style of his haircut has been used to approximately date the work.
 The left wing, today in San Marino, shows the Virgin and Child on a gold ground depicted in a style indebted to Byzantine Marian icons, and their Italo-Byzantine derivatives.

-Van der Weyden underscores the idea of the Virgin panel being an unearthly apparition before the donor by giving her wing a golden background which contrasting sharply with de Croÿ's more muted and ordinary flat backdrop.
+Van der Weyden underscores the idea of the Virgin panel being an unearthly apparition before the donor by giving her wing a golden background, which contrasts sharply with de Croÿ's more muted and ordinary flat backdrop.
 The artist further establishes a link between the human and divine through the playful manner of given to Christ.
-As with van der Weyden's other mother and child diptych's the child faces the donor, while his hand is stretched outwards, almost beyond the boundary of the right hand panel, as if to make a connection with the donor to the left.
-Art historian Martha Wolff suggests the implication of this gesture is to extend the connection to the actual viewer presumably worshiping at the diptych -like de Croÿ- before the mother and child.
+As with van der Weyden's other mother and child diptych, the child faces the donor, while his hand is stretched outwards, almost beyond the boundary of the right-hand panel, as if to make a connection with the donor to the left.
+Art historian Martha Wolff suggests the implication of this gesture is to extend the connection to the actual viewer presumably worshipping at the diptych—like de Croÿ before the mother and child.